This article provides design guidelines on how to create a great experience on both slow networks and offline.

 - Power outages.

-- Entering into permanent "dead zones" such as buildings with walls that block network connections.
+- Entering into permanent "dead zones" such as in buildings with walls that block network connections.

-- Entering into temporary "dead zones" like when traveling on a train and going through a tunnel.
+- Entering into temporary "dead zones" such as when traveling on a train and going through a tunnel.

 - Time-boxed internet connections such as those in airports or hotels.